What is an Observation Interview?

 When the interviewer knows that somebody is evaluating and watching his/her performance.

 This requires continuous monitoring throughout behaviour or body language of the individual.

 This allows a researcher to randomly select a place and a certain time of observation.

-When the interviewer does not know that he/she is being observed during the interview.
+In this type of interview, the interviewer does not know that he/she is being observed

-The role of an observation in User research data consists of two important core activities: Interviewing and Observation.
+The role of observation in User research data consists of two important core activities: Interviewing and Observation.
 Since we’re generally more interested in people’s behaviour, observing is important for these activities because it provides the most accurate information about the people, their needs, and their tasks.

 While interviewing a candidate is very important, the information that people provide during interviews isn’t always accurate or reliable.
 Often, research participants don’t know why they do things, what they really need, what they might do in the future, or how the design could be improved.
 In order to really understand what people do, you can’t just have to ask them but you have to observe them.